john-pachec0/Monitor/APP_STORE_METADATA.md

 BASED ON COGNITIVE BEHAVIORAL THERAPY

 CBT is one of the most researched and effective approaches for anxiety.
-Untwist helps you practice core CBT skills:
+Monitor helps you practice core CBT skills:

 • Thought awareness - Notice when anxiety shows up
 • Cognitive restructuring - Challenge and reframe thoughts